 The public health nurse

-Public health nurses are registered nurses with a specialist nursing qualification.
-They provide nursing and midwifery care in the community.
+Public health nurses are registered nurses that provide nursing and midwifery care in the community.

 If you have had your baby in hospital, the public health nurse will visit you and your baby at home, free of charge.
 This visit usually happens within 72 hours of returning home from hospital.